 Our students learn to collaborate, innovate and solve new problems in a global, interconnected and complex world.
 When they graduate, they are prepared for successful lives and careers, and they're ready to lead.

-- We provide student-faculty research that, at many institutions, would be available only to graduate students.
-Our students are often listed as co-authors on papers and book chapters, and regularly present their research at academic conferences.
+We also provide student-faculty research that, at many institutions, would be available only to graduate students.
+In fact, our students are often listed as co-authors on papers and book chapters, and regularly present their research at academic conferences.
+This invaluable experience contributes to a love of learning, and more than half of our graduates go on to earn advanced degrees.

 For information about merit scholarships, contact the Office of Admission at 860-439-2200 or email@example.com.